hakcat/Win-Sc-utility/README.md

 ## Add on:
 Fire ants destroyed some few important keys on my laptop keyboard.
 It was also incovenient for me to use on screen keyboard.
-So I used nircmd to create shortcut for those keys and added them to a folder and then to my taskbar.
-So each time I click that shorctut for a particular key that key which is stored in a text file get copied to my clipbard so that I can paste it.
+So I used nircmd to create shortcut for those keys and added them all to a toolbar folder and then to my taskbar.
+So each time I click that shorctut for a particular key, that key which is stored in a text file get copied to my clipbard so that I can paste it.